rondagdag/audience-survey/AZURE_INTEGRATION.md

 ## Overview

-The application uses **Azure AI Content Understanding** with a custom analyzer to extract structured data from survey form images.
+The application uses **Azure AI Content Understanding** (via Azure AI Services) with a custom analyzer to extract structured data from survey form images.
+The Azure AI Services resource is integrated with an **Azure AI Foundry Project**, which provides a unified platform for AI workflows, model deployments, and connections.

+**Architecture:**
+- **Azure AI Services**: Provides Content Understanding API and other AI capabilities
+- **Azure AI Foundry Project**: Connected to AI Services for advanced AI workflows and model management
+- **Application**: Uses AI Services endpoint directly for Content Understanding API calls

 The service uses advanced AI models to:

 1. Perform OCR (Optical Character Recognition) on the image
 2. Extract specific fields based on a custom schema